codemeta/codemeta.github.io/content/developer-guide.md

 The CodeMeta project strives to promote the citation and reuse of software authored for scientific research by developing a mechanism to assist the transfer of software and software metadata between the entities that author, archive, index and distribute and use the software.
 Our approach is not to create a new metadata standard or schema, but instead to define a crosswalk between existing software metadata schemas, and to provide a uniform method to package and transfer this metadata between entities.

-(A complete description of the CodeMeta project can be found here https://github.com/codemeta/codemeta-paper.)
+(A complete description of the CodeMeta project can be found here [https://github.com/codemeta/codemeta-paper](https://github.com/codemeta/codemeta-paper).)

-The mechanism to package and transfer software descriptions that the CodeMeta project has adopted uses [JSON-LD](http://json-ld.org/), which is a W3C standard that enables JSON based documents to be universally understandable and processable by adhering to principles outlined for linked data](https://en.wikipedia.org/wiki/Linked_data):
+The mechanism to package and transfer software descriptions that the CodeMeta project has adopted uses [JSON-LD](http://json-ld.org/), which is a W3C standard that enables JSON based documents to be universally understandable and processable by adhering to principles outlined for [linked data](https://en.wikipedia.org/wiki/Linked_data):

 - Use URIs to name (identify) resources so that they can be located and retrieved.
 - Provide useful information about what a name identifies when it's looked up, using open standards.